nkeeline/KeeCap-Open-Motion-Capture-Suit/README.md

 https://youtu.be/CypV9pPTCXo

-If you want to test the PC only side without a suit you can use the latest python script from blender python dir (curently v1.3.0) in blender 2.83 and open the Move rig tester from the blender dir.
+If you want to test the PC only side without a suit you can use the latest python script from blender python dir in blender 2.83 and open the Move rig tester from the blender dir.

 For the script to work in blender you MUST install PySerial into blender watch the second tutorial above to see how.